okflea/bookstore/README.md

 ## Demo

-This application is deployed on Render Please check it out :smile: [here](https://fair-pear-betta-cuff.cyclic.app/).
+This application is deployed on cyclic Please check it out :smile: [here](https://fair-pear-betta-cuff.cyclic.app/).

 Sandbox is enabled for Paypal please use following credentials for making successful payments :